Crime recording process

 - the allegation can’t be proven.

-In relation to the balance of probability test, the National Crime Recording Standard (which is reproduced within annex A of the Crime Recording Rules) notes that:
+About the balance of probability test, the National Crime Recording Standard (which is reproduced in annex A of the Crime Recording Rules) notes that:

 “In most cases, a belief by the victim (or person reasonably assumed to be acting on behalf of the victim) that a crime has occurred is sufficient to justify its recording as a crime, although this will not be the case in all circumstances.
 Effectively, a more victim orientated approach is advocated.”